Bleed American: Recording

 Bleed American was produced by Mark Trombino and Jimmy Eat World.
-Trombino had already produced two of the band's previous studio albums: Static Prevails (1996) and Clarity (1999).
+Trombino had already produced two of the band's previous albums: Static Prevails (1996) and Clarity (1999).
 He had struck up a brotherly relationship with the band; he reacted positively to the demos that Adkins had played him.
 The sales from Singles and the proceeds from Jimmy Eat World's European tour helped fund the album's recording sessions, but the money budgeted for the record was insufficient.
 Trombino offered to work for free until after the album's production, confident he would be reimbursed by the album's predicted commercial success.
 Recording sessions took place in Los Angeles, California in October 2000.
 Clark Robertson, who had been in a band that Linton saw live, rented equipment on the band's behalf.

 The drums were recorded at Cherokee Studios in Los Angeles, which proved costly to the group.
 The band took a brief break to tour with Jebediah for two and a half weeks, including a performance at CMJs New Music Marathon festival, before returning to Los Angeles.
 To save money, sessions moved to Harddrive in North Hollywood, where they did overdubs over the course of a month and a half from November 2000.
 Partway through, at the suggestion of Trombino, the band uploaded demo versions of songs on the music platform Napster for fans to hear.
 By this point, artists and repertoire (A&R) people from various labels visited the band, often unannounced.
 As a result of this, they had to lock the doors to keep people out.
 The album was mixed at South Ecstasy Recording Studio, also in Los Angeles, in January 2001.
 As Lind was writing a check to cover the cost of mixing, he was worried they were close to bankruptcy, and hoped it would not bounce.